Calico Museum of Textiles Ahmedabad Entry Fee

 Calico Museum of Textiles Ahmedabad Address: The Retreat, Opp.
 Underbridge, Shahibag, Jain Colony, Shahibag, Ahmedabad, Gujarat, 380004, India

 Ahmedabad reflects a perfect blend of cultures and history.
 With flourishing textile industries, Ahmedabad was referred to as the Manchester of India in 1888.
-It has been a significant textile manufacturing centre with rich heritage of Arts and Crafts.
+It has been a significant textile manufacturing centre with a rich heritage of Arts and Crafts.

-Ahmedabad also popular as Amdavad, is known for its business oriented people and hospitality.
+Ahmedabad, also popular as Amdavad, is known for its business oriented people and hospitality.
 An interesting and must-visit spot of the city is the famed Calico Textile Museum.
 An impressive museum maintained by Sarabhai Foundation is an opportunity to learn about textiles history and how the city emerged as a textile hub.

 Ahmedabad’s most edifying attraction, the Calico Textile Museum is an interesting landmark that draws the attention of both Indian and International researchers seeking knowledge about Indian textiles.
 Several students visit the amazing museum to familiarize themselves about diverse and rich textile culture of the 600 years old city.
 Students often visit the museum for better understanding of textile history and appreciate textile culture.